archaeothommy/chronochrt/cran-comments.md

 ## Test environments
-* ubuntu 21.04 (on gitlab-runner CI), R 4.1.0
+* ubuntu 20.04 LTS (on gitlab-runner CI and r), R 4.1.0
+* Fedora Linux, R-devel
-* windows (devel and release)
+* windows 8.1 (R-devel and R-release)
+* Windows Server 2008 R2 SP1, R-devel

 ## R CMD check results
-There were no ERRORs and no WARNINGs.
+There were no ERRORs, no WARNINGs and 1 NOTE.

-There will be 1 NOTE:
+NOTE:

-* submission of a new package.
+* new submission